ajeyam/My-Project/README.md

 Screenshorts of completed work result:
 <br>
 Please refere my TestingImages folder to check my works and I have completed project tasks which are:
-•	User password encryption
+<br>•	User password encryption
-•	Implement a security user control policy, which idle time before logout and locking a user's account after number of failed attempts.
+<br>•	Implement a security user control policy, which idle time before logout and locking a user's account after number of failed attempts.
-•	The prevention of cross site scripting vulnerabilities to avoid the XSS Attacks.
-So far, I have blocked users from inputting malicious codes via the URL and forms into the our web application.
+<br>•	The prevention of cross site scripting vulnerabilities to avoid the XSS Attacks.
+I have blocked users from inputting malicious codes via the URL and forms into the our web application.
-•	Vulnerability check to protect our web applications.
+<br>•	Vulnerability check to protect our web applications.